 Pursue systemic work and collaborations that increase the availability of and access to community-based supports and services.
-These are services that increase the numbers of people with disabilities who are able to live in the community with necessary supports and services, including access to competitive integrated employment and transportation.
+These are services that increase the numbers of people with disabilities who are able to live in the community with necessary supports and services, including access to affordable and community-based residential living, competitive integrated employment and transportation.

 Safeguarding Social Security Beneficiaries

 Safeguard the rights of Social Security beneficiaries whose benefits are paid to and managed by representative payees, pursuant to referrals by the Social Security Administration.

 Advance full participation of people with disabilities in the electoral process.